san-sei/documents/content/en/docs/administration/Introduction.md

       </div>
       <div class="card-body">
         <!--<p style="font-weight: bold;" >Create a workspace</p>-->
-        <p>The IDmelon Security Key as a Service solution can be managed from the IDmelon Admin Panel.
+        <p>The {{< params "IDmelon" >}} Security Key as a Service solution can be managed from the {{< params "IDmelon Admin Panel" >}}.
 You can enroll and activate users' security keys, grant, restrict and monitor their access, and more.
 If it is your first try, create a workspace on behalf of your organization.
         </p>
         <p><a href="/docs/administration/createworkspace/">How to create a workspace</a></p>
       </div>